davidferrara23/enquirer-cpd-drones/README.md

 1. **Load the Skydio dashboard** for the department, if available.
 2. **Open the Network tab in your browser and filter for "featureserver".**
 3. **Look for a GET like "FeatureServer?f=json".** The filename provided is the suffix of the endpoint for your department.
 For example, Cincinnati's is `/mnhQTdIYDA7UoY2l/arcgis/rest/services/b322b378-b726-4bd3-93fe-bab0b311191b-production/FeatureServer`.
-6. **Add the suffix to the root URL for the ArcGIS api**, `https://services7.arcgis.com/`.
+6. **Add the suffix to the root URL for the ArcGIS API**, `https://services7.arcgis.com/`.
 For example, Cincinnati's should be `https://services7.arcgis.com/mnhQTdIYDA7UoY2l/arcgis/rest/services/b322b378-b726-4bd3-93fe-bab0b311191b-production/FeatureServer`.
 7. **Add `/0/query` to the end.** For example, the full Cincinnati endpoint is `https://services7.arcgis.com/mnhQTdIYDA7UoY2l/arcgis/rest/services/b322b378-b726-4bd3-93fe-bab0b311191b-production/FeatureServer/0/query`.

 ## Notes